A First-Occupancy Representation for Reinforcement Learning: The First-Occupancy Representation

 Most appproaches in this family attempt to be generalists, \emph{learning} an appropriate state transformation and encoding it using some form of logical calculus or finite state automoton \citep{Bacchus:1996_nmr,Littman:2017_nmr_gltl,Gaon:2020_nmr_dfa}.
 While it would technically be possible to learn or construct the transformation required to account for the non-Markovian nature of $r^F$, it would be exponentially expensive in $|\mathcal S|$, as every path would need to account for the first occupancy of each state along the path.
 That is, $|\mathcal S|$ bits would need to be added to each successive state in the trajectory.
 Crucially, the FR has the added advantage of being task-agnostic, in that for \emph{any} reward function $r$ in a given environment, the FR can immediately perform policy evaluation for the corresponding $r^F$.

 \paragraph{Infinite state spaces} A natural question when extending the FR to real-world scenarios is how it can be generalized to settings where $|\mathcal S|$ is either impractically large or infinite.
-In these cases, the SR is reframed as \emph{successor features} $\psi^\pi$ (SFs; \citep{Kulkarni:2016_deepsr,Barreto:2017_sfs}), where the $d$th SF is defined as follows:

-where $d=1, \dots, D$ and $\phi: \mathcal S \to \reals^D$ is a \emph{base feature} function.
-The base features $\phi(\cdot)$ are typically defined so that a linear combination predicts immediate reward (i.e., $\vec w\tr \phi(s) = r(s)$ for some $\vec w \in \reals^D$), and there are a number of approaches to learning them \citep{Kulkarni:2016_deepsr,Barreto:2018_sfs_gpi,Ma:2020_usfs}.
+In these cases, the SR is reframed as \emph{successor features} $\psi^\pi$ (SFs; \citep{Kulkarni:2016_deepsr,Barreto:2017_sfs}), where the $d$th SF is defined as $\psi^\pi_d(s) \coloneqq \expect[\pi]{\sum_{k=0}^\infty \gamma^k \phi_d(s_{t+k}) \big\vert s_t = s}$, where $d=1, \dots, D$ and $\phi: \mathcal S \to \reals^D$ is a \emph{base feature} function.
+The base features $\phi(\cdot)$ are typically defined so that a linear combination predicts immediate reward (i.e., $\vec w\tr \phi(s) = r(s)$ for some $w \in \reals^D$), and there are a number of approaches to learning them \citep{Kulkarni:2016_deepsr,Barreto:2018_sfs_gpi,Ma:2020_usfs}.
 A natural extension to continuous $\mathcal S$ for the FR would be to define a \emph{first-occupancy feature} (FF) representation $\varphi^\pi$, where the $d$th FF is given by

 where $\theta_d$ is a threshold value for the $d$th feature.
-The indicator then evaluates to one only if $\phi_d(s_{t+k})$ is the first state from time $t$ to $t+k$ whose feature embedding exceeds the threshold.
+The indicator equals 1 only if $s_{t+k}$ is the first state whose feature embedding exceeds the threshold.
 Note that this representation recovers the FR when the feature function is a one-hot state encoding and the thresholds $\{\theta_d\}_{d=1}^D$ are all 1.